 Sharing your gameplay

 When you use Share Play, two players who have joined the same party can share the game screen.
-The user who initiates Share Play is the host, and the user who joins is the visitor.
+The player who initiates Share Play is the host, and the player who joins is the visitor.

 - For details on parties, see "About parties".

 - A child who is restricted by parental controls might not be able to use this feature.

 - Share the game screen with one visitor

 The host’s game screen appears on the visitor's PS4™ system.
 The visitor cannot operate the host’s screen.

 - Give Controller to Visitor (Allow the Visitor to Play as You)